EnterpriseDB/hdfs_fdw/README.md

 GUC variables:

+  * `hdfs_fdw.enable_join_pushdown`: If `true`, pushes the join between two foreign tables from the same foreign server, instead of fetching all the rows for both the tables and performing a join locally.
+Default is `true`.

   * `hdfs_fdw.enable_aggregate_pushdown`: If `true`, pushes aggregate
 	operations to the foreign server, instead of fetching rows from the foreign server and performing the operations locally.
 Default is `true`.